ersilia-os/ersilia.io/docs/README.md

 ### A fully deployed platform

-We are just getting started and, at the moment.
+We are just getting started and, at the moment, our model deployment is only available via GitHub.
+We keep all code open, so you can follow our progress!
+The App will come soon.

 Ersilia is distributed under an [MIT license](https://github.com/ersilia-os/ersilia/blob/master/LICENSE.txt).
 View our [Code of Conduct](https://github.com/ersilia-os/ersilia/blob/master/CODE_OF_CONDUCT.md).